 Important VAT info for EU customers:

 Import fees in the form of VAT (plus admin costs) are now charged by local mail companies in EU member states on goods sent from the UK.
-There is an exemption for small value items but this VAT threshold actually varies between 9 and 22 Euros depending on the EU member state, as does the VAT levy itself (it's around 20%).
-Upon arrival, a VAT-rated package will usually be held by the postal service until the customs / handling fee is paid - usually a note advising of any charges will be delivered in lieu of the item).
+Until July 2021 there is an exemption for small value items - the VAT threshold actually varies between 9 and 22 Euros depending on the EU member state, as does the VAT levy itself (it's around 20%).
+VAT-liable packages are usually held by the postal service until the customs / handling fee is paid - a note advising of any charges will be delivered in lieu of the item).
 The VAT charge varies from one EU member state to another (19-27%) and the admin cost depends on the local carrier, it can be as low as 8 Euros but up to 20 Euros in some countries.
-These extra steps obviously have an impact on shipping times too.
+These extra steps obviously have an impact on delivery times.

 (For Northern Ireland: Everything remains the same as it was before.
 See this page on the government's website).

 General Shipping info: